Skip to content

 Cagayan province is also garlic longanisa country, almost similar to those in the Ilocos but varying in size, and amount of garlic and spices.
 Municipal variations abound, of which, two are prominent: the one from Tuguegarao and the other from Claveria.
 Pasalubong?
 There’s the milk candy, popularized in Alcala and some versions like the one in Lallo and airy and crispy Chicha-rabao, banana chips as well as cassava and rice fritters.
 Piat also has its pawa, ground sticky rice filled with a mixture of sugar and ground nuts.

 My favorite regional noodle dish is none other than the pansit batul patung.
 It’s proudly Cagayan that is delectable, sumptuous and filling.
 Many times that I’ve dreamed or pined for this that once, I hopped on a bus all the way to Tuguegarao just to indulge on this heavenly dish.
-It’s a mound of stir fried local miki, pieces of liver and carabeef then mixed with chopped onions, vinegar and chili peppers.
-The dish is served, traditionally topped with raw egg to cook while smoking hot while a cup full of soup makes for a savory abre gana.
+Cooks stir-fry local miki noodles with liver and carabeef, then mix in chopped onions, vinegar, and chili peppers.
+They traditionally top the dish with a raw egg to cook in the heat.
+A cup of hot broth adds a savory touch as an appetizer.

 And more to discover.